 With timeless design and honest craftsmanship, it is no wonder that Shaker furniture is so popular – especially their Shaker doors, which have become a universally loved design.
 The panelled doors, solid wood frames, dovetail, mortise and tenon joints have all become a staple in the modern 21st Century kitchen.
 However, it is fair to say that the modern adaptation of Shaker furniture holds a different ethos to the simplistic one of the Shakers, as different colours and bespoke designs are used to suit an individual’s style.

 This stunning Bowfell Unfinished Kitchen features natural oak shaker kitchen cupboards and an accented deep plum shaker kitchen island.
 The beautiful black granite worktops go seamlessly with this design, but give it a modern edge.
-Made from sustainable oak and other materials, this multi-wood kitchen makes you want to stay in the kitchen.
+Made from sustainable oak and other materials, this traditional shaker kitchen design will make you want to stay in there for longer.

 A made to measure fitted bedroom and en-suite is something everyone dreams about, and this stunning Bella Fitted Ivory Shaker Bedroom is no exception.
 The cashmere, cappuccino and rustic berry colour scheme accents the beautiful Shaker Wardrobe perfectly.